 After graduating from the Manhattan School of Music in 1989, Kadleck did some touring with Frank Sinatra, Barbra Streisand, and Blood, Sweat & Tears.
 Eventually, the NY studios kept Tony too busy to leave town, and he found himself recording with a number of artists, including Luther Vandross, Michael Jackson, Elton John, and Celine Dion.
 Kadleck also spends time playing a wide variety of live concerts, having performed with Stevie Wonder, Ella Fitzgerald, Issac Hayes, and most recently Steely Dan.

 In addition to playing on countless jingles and for many films and shows, Kadleck is also a proficient composer and arranger.
 Since he was 15 years old, Tony has always loved writing music.
-His recent CD, “Around the Horn” features ten of his arrangements for big band, about which Tony says, “There is nothing more gratifying than hearing these spectacular musicians navigate through these challenging charts.”
-Kadleck has drawn upon many musical experiences to form his own voice, which can be heard in both his playing and in his writing throughout this release.
-The CD features an amazing cast of musicians, including David Finck, Michael Davis, Andy Snitzer, and guest soloist Randy Brecker.
+His latest CD from The Tony Kadleck Big Band, “Sides” features 8 arrangements for the band and one for strings.
+NYC's finest musicians are represented here, including soloists Mike Rodriguez, Marshall Gilkes, and Marvin Stamm.
+“There is nothing more gratifying than hearing these spectacular musicians navigate through these challenging charts," says Tony.

-Tony is currently a member of many organizations including the New York Pops, John Pizzarelli’s “Swing Seven”, the Maria Schneider Jazz Orchestra, John Fedchock’s NY Big Band, and can currently be heard on Broadway in the orchestra for “Frozen”.
+Tony is currently a member of many organizations including the New York Pops, John Pizzarelli’s “Swing Seven”, the Maria Schneider Orchestra, John Fedchock’s NY Big Band, and can currently be heard on Broadway in the band for “MJ”.